 - a.
-Students at Risk Policy - b.
-Student Grievance and Mediation Policy and Procedures - c.
-Student Progression, Exclusion and Course Completion Policy
+Course Level Progression and Completion Policies - b.
+Deferral Policy - c.
+Students at Risk Policy - d.
+Student Grievance and Mediation Policy and Procedures

-S P Jain School of Global Management DUBAI + MUMBAI - SINGAPORE - SYDNEY Students at Risk Policy Document Type Policy Administering Entity Course Directors /Deputy Directors (Deans/Assistant Deans), Registrar, Student Counsellors, Course Managers Latest Approval or Amendment Date July 30, 2020 Last Approval or Amendment Date August 22, 2019 Approval Authority Academic Board Indicative Time of Review July 29, 2022 a.
+S P Jain School of Global Management DUBAI - MUMBAI - SINGAPORE - SYDNEY Students at Risk Policy

+Document Type Policy

+Administering Course Directors /Deputy Directors (Deans/Assistant Deans),

+Entity Registrar, Student Counsellors, Course Managers

+Latest Approval July 30, 2020

+or Amendment

+Date

+Last Approval or August 22, 2019

+Amendment Date

+Approval Academic Board

+Authority

+Indicative Time of July 29, 2022

+Review

+a.
 S P Jain School of Global Management (S P Jain) aims to provide a learning environment where students have an enriching and successful learning experience.
 This policy sets out the School's mechanisms for identifying students who may be at risk of not progressing satisfactorily in a course of study and the processes used to provide targeted and timely support.

 - a.
 S P Jain is committed to the provision of student support for all students. - b.
 As a higher education provider, S P Jain recognises the regulatory framework under the Tertiary Education Quality Standards Act (2011), Higher Education Standards Framework (Threshold Standards) 2015, the ESOS Framework and the National Code 2018. - c.
 The Rules of Progression for each course of study clearly outline the requirements to achieve satisfactory course progress for each unit, study period and the overall course and are informed to all students before they commence the course. - d.
 S P Jain will implement processes for early identification of personal or academic issues that have the potential to adversely affect their educational outcomes. - e.
 S P Jain supports students and also fosters independence by encouraging them to be responsible for their own learning. - f.
 S P Jain will implement processes to identify students needing additional support so that the intervention is respectful, timely, equitable, consistent and procedurally fair.
-Towards this, the School will: - i. have in place strategies to identify students who require additional support to achieve their academic potential; - ii. support the mental health and well-being of its student body through a range of educational and support initiatives; - iii. undertake analysis of admission data or entry pathway to identify cohorts who may require additional support;

-- iv. undertake cohort analysis of progression, completion and attrition rates to identify strategies supporting student success; - v. make available information about support services to staff and students; and - vi. encourage students with academic or personal support needs to access support from relevant internal and external support services.
+Towards this, the School will:

+- i. have in place strategies to identify students who require additional support to achieve their academic potential; - ii. support the mental health and well-being of its student body through a range of educational and support initiatives; - iii. undertake analysis of admission data or entry pathway to identify cohorts who may require additional support; - iv. undertake cohort analysis of progression, completion and attrition rates to identify strategies supporting student success; - v. make available information about support services to staff and students; and - vi. encourage students with academic or personal support needs to access support from relevant internal and external support services.